How Much Does It Cost to Move?

 - Do you offer shipment tracking?
 (This is not a standard feature, but some companies are now offering tracking.)

 Moving can be a complex process when there is an entire household to prepare.
-Identifying how much it costs to move can also be tricky, but having as much information as possible can help guide the process for customers.
+Identifying how much it costs to move can also be tricky, but having as much information as possible can help guide the process.
 Customers are encouraged to consider the answers to these frequently asked questions during the decision-making process.

 Q. How much does it cost to move?

-Several critical factors like distance, house size, and special circumstances affect the actual cost of moving.
-An average cost to move using professional movers locally is $1,710, or $4,823 for long-distance.
+Several critical factors such as distance, house size, and special circumstances affect the actual cost of moving.
+An average cost to move using professional movers locally is $1,711, or $4,792 for long-distance.
 Customers can try punching in a few numbers in a “cost to move calculator” or calling around for quotes for a customized estimate.

 Q. Can moving costs be deducted from taxes?